You are listening to the Sean Hannity Radio Show Podcast.

 Yeah.

-At the altar during mass.
+At the altar during Mass.

-Now we're cutting off heads.
+Now we're cutting off headsets.

 Well, Obama said it last week.

-He said we've never been safer.
+He said, we've never been safer.

 I feel so safe.

-Cops are being assassinated, a terror attack a day worldwide.
+A terror attack a day worldwide.

 All right, right?

-Let me see if I can find where where the last video that you did that I wanted to see.
+Let me see if I can find where the last video that you did that I wanted to see.

-You I guess what did you do?
+You, I guess, what did you do?

 It was unbelievable.